Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/README.md

 - Event Trigger Capturing: Event triggers can be set to start and end packet captures based on a specific event.
 This will allow a protocol analyzer to capture frames that may be helpful in troubleshooting intermittent problems when a specific event happens.
 Event triggers can be very granular to allow for complex captures to be used with troubleshooting WLAN problems.

 ## Frame Capture: `Channel Capture & Configuration`
+_When capturing network traffic, proper channel capture and configuration are essential to collect the relevant data.
+Capturing on the wrong channel means missing the traffic you need to analyze.
+Since there are many channels, it's crucial to know which specific channel or channels to target for your troubleshooting needs._

 - Fixed Channel: Capture in one single channel :: For troubleshooting a particular device that is using a particular channel.
 Some adapters can be configured even with channel bandwith, primary or secondary channel, etc. (ex. capturing only channel 11 of 2.4 GHz because AP and STA are using that channel) <br> <br>
 - Channel Scan: Capture the whole picture of the BSA channels and bands :: Select every single channel to do a channel hopping method, some adapters can go from 2.4 GHz to 5 GHz hopping.
 The tradeoff of this capture technique is that you will miss what is happening in others channels while you are hopping from one channel to another. <br> <br>
-- Fixed Channel + Different Channels: If you have more than 1 adapter you can capture on different channels at same time and you won't miss anything. (ex. with 3 adapters you can capture channel 1, 6 & 11 of 2.4 GHz at same time)
+- Fixed Channels using different Channels: If you have more than 1 adapter you can capture on different channels at same time and you won't miss anything. (ex. with 3 adapters you can capture channel 1, 6 & 11 of 2.4 GHz at same time)

 ## 🤳🏾🪤📡 802.11 Frame Capture: `Location for Capture`
 _In 802.11 Frames Capture is very important the physical location of the adapter that will capture 802.11 Frames depending on what are we tring to capture, it's important to remember that we are capturing on wireless medium (RF flying through the air)_